guivinicius/omniauth-bitcasa/README.md

 # Omniauth::Bitcasa

+## This gem is not working yet.
+Bitcasa needs to fix their API to be compliant to OAuth2 specifications.

 Unofficial OmniAuth Strategy for the Bitcasa OAuth2 API.
 To use it, you'll need to sign up for an OAuth2 Application ID and Secret on the [Bitcasa Developers Page](https://developer.bitcasa.com).